Hong Kong protesters sing 'God Save the Queen' | The China Post

 But the protests have moved beyond opposition to the extradition bill, morphing into a mass demonstration against the Hong Kong government and Beijing.

-Pro-democracy protesters are demanding universal suffrage and accountability for police after a number of violent incidents during demonstrations.
+Pro-democracy protesters are demanding universal suffrage and police accountability after a number of violent incidents during demonstrations.

 The momentum behind the protests represents a major challenge to China, which says it is committed to “one country, two systems,” denies meddling and views Hong Kong as an internal affair.